Hollywood's Le Tub Saloon: Flotsam, Jetsam and 13-Ounce Burgers

 Word of mouth is all that’s needed to keep Le Tub Saloon – part beach shanty, part burger shack in Hollywood Beach – packed to the tin roof's rafters.

-Longtime owners Steve and Robin Sidle keep it simple with only one type of burger on the menu, but it’s one heck of a burger – 13 ounces of slow-grilled beef that cooks into a 1-1/2-inch patty.
+The owners keep it simple with only one type of burger on the menu, but it’s one heck of a burger – 13 ounces of slow-grilled beef that cooks into a 1-1/2-inch patty.

 Le Tub Saloon's decor includes colorful decommissioned toilets, vintage bathtubs (hence the name), nautical gewgaws and hanging plants.
 Everything about the place, from the ambience to the servers to the bikini-clad guests, adds to Le Tub's funky, laid-back vibe.

-Most of the seat-yourself benches and tables are outdoors at Le Tub, which opened on 39 years ago.
+Most of the seat-yourself benches and tables are outdoors at Le Tub, which opened in a former gas station in 1974.
 By noon on a Saturday, all the tables are taken, filled with young kids, boaters, retirees and bikini-clad college students.
 Obviously, the word of mouth approach is working.

 Childhood memories are what drew Jeremy Jensen of Sunrise here with his sons Brandon, 8, and Korey, 9, one weekend.